w1ldc4rd-w1z4rd/command-line-collective/2024/03-27-ollama-local-llms/05-ollama-custom-model-files.md

 4. Interact with the model as you would with a chatbot.

+### Other Options

-5. To list all the models available:
+- To list all the models available:

    ```
    ollama list
    ```

-6. To delete a model:
+- To delete a model:

    ```
    ollama rm <model name>